What is Easter Sunday like in Rome?

 what is Easter Sunday like,

-where to see Pope Benedict 16th
+where to see the Pope

 Easter Sunday is the most important date in the Christian church's calendar.
 It is celebrated as the day on which Jesus Christ rose from the dead.